tsgates/arch-wiki-markdown/wiki/Enhancing_Arch_Linux_Stability.md

 Before upgrading Arch, always read the latest Arch News to find out if there are any major software or configuration changes with the latest packages.
-Before upgrading fundamental software, such as the kernel, xorg, or glibc to a new version; look over the appropriate webforum to see if there have been any reported problems.
+Before upgrading fundamental software, such as the kernel, xorg, or glibc to a new version, look over the appropriate forum to see if there have been any reported problems.

 Act on alerts during an upgrade